tarantool/cartridge-cli/examples/getting-started-app/README.md

     }
     ```

-## Launching the project
+## Add dependencies and helper scripts

-Copy the following scripts from the example repository to the root of your
+Copy the following files and scripts from the example repository to the root of your project repository:

-project repository:
+* `demo.yml` &mdash; example of cluster configuration file (5 instances)

-* `start.sh` &mdash; to start a cluster of 5 instances
+* `start.sh` &mdash; script for start a cluster
-* `stop.sh` &mdash; to stop all instances
+* `stop.sh` &mdash; script for stoping all instances
-* `clean.sh` &mdash; to stop all instances and clean up the working directory
+* `clean.sh` &mdash; script for stop all instances and clean up the working directory

 We are almost there.
 We only need to two things.
 First, list the new roles
 in the `init.lua` file that you'll find in the project root: